avelon1A/ComposeMultiplatform/README.md

 # CodingSite

 Welcome to **CodingSite**, a multi-platform coding site where users can learn, practice, and improve their coding skills!
-Our platform is designed to offer a seamless experience across various devices, allowing users to engage with coding challenges, tutorials, and community discussions anytime, anywhere.
+Our platform is designed to offer a seamless experience across various devices, allowing users to engage with coding challenges, tutorials, and community discussions anytime, anywhere .

 ## Table of Contents